 - Additional federal support for Medicaid and Home and Community Based Services programs.

 - Improved access to Medicare low-income assistance and funding for State Health Insurance Assistance Programs.

 We are already working with staffers in the Senate and House of Representatives to follow what may or may not be included in the legislation, and to identify opportunities for advocacy.
-Please sign up for our Advocacy Alert emails, so you can add your voice when the time is right.
-Visit our COVID-19 resource hub for additional information about the pandemic.
+Please sign up to receive updates from us, so you can add your voice when the time is right.